Diamond Dicing: Algorithms

 \subsection{Custom Software}

 The size of available memory affects the capacity of in-memory data structures to represent data cubes.
-In our experiments we restricted the size of available memory to less than 2~GiB\@.
+In our experiments, we used a typical laptop computer with 8\,GiB of memory.
+When we restricted the amount of memory available\footnote{We used an \texttt{mlock} system call to remove 6\,GiB of memory from use on our 8\,GiB computer.}, all execution times slowed, but our custom Java software still out-performed the database management systems.

 We are interested in processing large data.
-Therefore, we seek an efficient external memory implementation where the data cube can be stored in an external file whilst the important counts (resp.~sums) are maintained in memory.
+Therefore, we seek an efficient external memory implementation where the data cube can be stored in an external file whilst the important \textsc{count}s (or \textsc{sum}s) are maintained in memory.

 Algorithm~\ref{algo:basic} checks the $\sigma$-value for each attribute on every iteration.
 Calculating this value directly, from a data cube too large to store in main memory, would entail many expensive disk accesses.
-Even with the \textsc{counts} maintained in main memory, it is prudent to reduce the number of I/O operations as much as possible.
+Even with the \textsc{count}s maintained in main memory, it is prudent to reduce the number of I/O operations as much as possible.
 One way this can be achieved is to store the data cube as normalised binary integers using bit compaction~\cite{ng1997block}---mapping strings to small integers starting at zero.

-Algorithm~\ref{algo:shrinkingInput} employs $d$~arrays, $\varfont{a}_1$ to $\varfont{a}_d$, that map attributes to their aggregate $\sigma$-values.
+Algorithm~\ref{algo:shrinkingInput} (External-Memory-Diamond-builder) employs $d$~arrays, $\varfont{a}_1$ to $\varfont{a}_d$, that map attributes to their aggregate $\sigma$-values.
 As values are pruned from the diamond, we must repeatedly update these arrays so that they continue to maintain the aggregate of each slice.
 This update can be executed in constant time for aggregators such as \textsc{count} and \textsc{sum}: in the notation of Algorithm~\ref{algo:shrinkingInput}, the update is computed as $\varfont{a}_j(x_j) = \varfont{a}_j(x_j) - \sigma(\{r\})$.

-Each time the algorithm passes through the data, it updates the aggregates eagerly, but only marks the cells as deleted.
-Only when a significant fraction of the cells have been marked as deleted are the cells actually deleted: we found that rebuilding the list of cells when more than half of the cells are marked as deleted to be efficient ($\tau=0.5$).
+Each time the algorithm passes through the data, it updates the aggregates eagerly, and marks cells as deleted.
+Only when a significant fraction of the cells have been marked as such, are the cells actually deleted: we found it efficient to rebuild the list of cells when more than half have been marked as deleted ($\tau=0.5$).

 When memory is abundant, we can use Algorithm~\ref{algo:shrinkingInput} while keeping the content of the files in memory.
+Indeed, such a version was implemented and we refer to this algorithm as \imd\ (In-Memory-Diamond-builder) in Section~\ref{sec:experiments}.